 Has this helped?

 I would love to know if this has helped!!
 Please tell me.
-Write in the comments, email me, message me through the site and tell if this has helped you get a target and helped you start!!
+Write in the comments, email me, message me through the site and tell if this has helped you set a target.

 I really want to know if what I am writing is of value to you.
 It has helped me immensely in my life and writing this has actually helped me clarify my own thinking and increase my confidence in my own numbers!
 But the really important thing is has it helped you?